 Redirection allows you to capture the output from a command and send it as input to another command or file.
 The

 >> redirection operator appends the output to a given file.

 There are a number of commands that you can use to print text to the standard output and redirect it to the file.
 The two most commonly used commands for this purpose are

 To append text to a file, run the command that prints the text and specify the name of the file after the redirection operator:

 echo "this is a new line" >> file.txt

 -e option, the

 command interprets the backslash-escaped characters such as newline

 echo -e "this is a new line \nthis is another new line" >> file.txt

-If you want to produce more complex output, use the
+To produce more complex output, you can use the

 printf "Hello, I'm %s.\n" $USER >> file.txt